elthind/LargeQCDetection/Readme.md

 For Figure 5, set `gamma = 0.9` and change b from 0.5 to 0.9 to get (a) (c) (e) and set `b = 0.6` and change b from 0.5 to 0.9 to get (b) (d) (f).

 For Figure 6, set gamma = 0.9, b = 0.6 for `k = null, 4, 8, 16, 32, 64, 128`.

+## Dataset preprocessing

+Add the number of nodes and edges of the graph to the first line of the dataset txt file in case the code doesn't have output.